ahmedkamal6/Ersmly/README.md

 DEMO :https://ersmly.netlify.app/ just refresh page if it didn't work first time i guess it's netlify problem but not sure

-Edit: authentication and delete are done, auto uses name for posting
+Edit: authentication and delete are done, auto uses name for posting note that all plans for db cloudinary are free so it might be on the slow side